-Fixed income investments are a lower-risk way to save and grow your money.
+Fixed-income investments are a lower-risk way to save and grow your money.
 But lower risks can mean slower growth.

-- Government or company bonds
+- Government or corporate bonds

 - Mutual funds and ETFs

 The most popular kind of fixed-interest investments are bonds.
 A bond is basically a loan to a business or the government.
 In return, the organization promises to pay you back on a specific date with interest at a fixed rate.

 - Where to buy them: Through some brokerage accounts or directly from the US Treasury.

 - Pros: Fixed interest rate payments, plus principal when the loan is fully repaid.
 It often comes with higher yields than savings accounts, and it is relatively low-risk.

 - Cons: Depending on the bond, it could have low liquidity, meaning you won’t be able to sell it whenever you want.

 A certificate of deposit is an investment product banks or credit unions offer.
 You deposit a specific amount in the bank for a set time frame and earn interest on your deposit.